Geometry of the mirror models dual to the complete intersection of two cubics: Description of the dual nef-partition for intersection of two cubics

+If $\Sigma$ is a fan, we will use $\Sigma(k)$ for the family of its $k$-dimensional cones and we will use $\Sigma(1)^{gen}$ for the set of ray generators.
 We use the letter $N$ for the character lattice instead of $M$ as our attention will be focused on the mirror dual side, where the roles of $N$ and $M$ are reversed.
-We also write $e_i$ to refer to the quotient class $e_i + \Z\{e_1+...+e_6\}$.
-We now recall the definition of a nef-partition, taken from \cite[Definition 4.5] {StringyBB}.